ead0601/mioc-verilog/README.txt

 2) Each module is a directory, with its own make file and verification env.
 3) The top-level block will be called "mioc_top", but does not currently exist

+# HISTORY
+#
+This ASIC is used in the ADAM computer system.
+It is a custom timing and control ASIC.
+In order to source a replacement part, a CPLD version will be created from die snapshots that were taken.

+# STATUS
+#
+The soc block mioc-top, which is the toplevel is currently under construction.
+This testbench is not currently functioning.
+The other soc blocks, use the same makefile (located in its respective directory), with similar build targets as shown below in, # HOW TO BUILD.

 # INSTALL TOOLS
 #
 sudo apt install iverilog gtkwave